The Importance of Gradeability in Fundus Photography

 Fundus Photography

-But what if patients could get these important screenings done at their general practitioner’s office?
-Or in their own home?
-And what if the ability to have this preventative screening performed in more accessible places meant catching a disease early enough to prevent blindness because of the improved convenience of the test and the gradeability rating of the imagery?
+Giving providers the ability to offer this preventative screening in more accessible healthcare settings can mean catching a disease early enough to prevent blindness.
+This is a viable care model because of the improved convenience of the test and the gradability rating of the imagery captured by handheld fundus cameras.

 How is Fundus Photography Done?